awsdocs/aws-single-sign-on-user-guide/doc_source/how-to-register-device.md

            1. Choose **show secret key**, and then type that secret key into your MFA app\.
 **Important**
-When you configure an MFA device for AWS SSO, we recommend that you save a copy of the QR code or secret key *in a secure place*\.
+When you configure an MFA device for IAM Identity Center, we recommend that you save a copy of the QR code or secret key *in a secure place*\.
 This can help if the assigned user loses the phone or has to reinstall the MFA authenticator app\.
 If either of those things happen, you can quickly reconfigure the app to use the same MFA configuration\.
-This avoids the need to create a new MFA device in AWS SSO for the user\.
+This avoids the need to create a new MFA device in IAM Identity Center for the user\.

      1. On the **Set up the authenticator app** page, under **Authenticator code**, type the one\-time password that currently appears on the physical MFA device\.
 **Important**